helenalendowski/ais_cd/README.md

 # ais_cd

 ## Description
 This project implements a simple vessel collision detection system based on the [Automatic Identification System (AIS)](https://en.wikipedia.org/wiki/Automatic_identification_system).
+You can receive very high frequency (VHF) signals with software defined radio (SDR), e.g., [SDRangel](https://www.sdrangel.org/) which also processes the signals to the NMEA data format.
-The script connects to [SDRangel](https://www.sdrangel.org/) through a UDP socket and saves receiving [AIVDM/AIVDO messages](https://gpsd.gitlab.io/gpsd/AIVDM.html) in a dataframe.
+The script connects to SDRangel through a UDP socket and saves receiving [AIVDM/AIVDO messages](https://gpsd.gitlab.io/gpsd/AIVDM.html) in a dataframe.
-AIVDM/AIVDO sentences are decoded with the [pyais library](https://pypi.org/project/pyais/) to collect the position(latitude, longitude), speed and heading of other vessels.
+AIVDM/AIVDO sentences are decoded with the [pyais library](https://pypi.org/project/pyais/) to collect the position (latitude, longitude), speed and heading of other vessels.
 The script receives the own ship data from a gps dongle and decodes [NMEA 0183](https://en.wikipedia.org/wiki/NMEA_0183) messages with [pynmea2](https://pypi.org/project/pynmea2/).
 The script then calculates the closest time of approach (cpa) in nautical miles and time to closest time of approach (tcpa) in minutes of own ship to other targets with the [ARPAoCALC Python library](https://github.com/nawre/arpaocalc).
 If one of the cpa is less than the defined minimum distance to other vessels by the user (= possible collision), the script sends a collision warning (audio signal on Windows using [winsound](https://docs.python.org/3/library/winsound.html) or lights up a led on Raspberry Pi using [RPi.GPIO](https://pypi.org/project/RPi.GPIO/)).